tugascrown204/clean-code-styles-guide/CONTRIBUTING.md

 ## How to Contribute
 1. **Fork the repository** - Click on the fork button at the top right of the repository page.
-2. **Create a new branch** - Use `git checkout -b feature/your-feature-name` to create a new branch (e.g., `feature/add-user-auth`, but use a descriptive name related to your changes).
+2. **Create a new branch** - Use `git checkout -b feature/your-feature-name` to create a new branch (e.g., `feature/add-user-auth`, but use a descriptive name related to your changes, such as `feature/improve-documentation`).
 3. **Make your changes** - Edit the files and make your changes as needed.
 4. **Commit your changes** - Use `git commit -m 'A brief description of the changes'` to commit your changes with a clear and concise message.
 5. **Push to your fork** - Use `git push origin feature/your-feature-name` to push your changes to your fork.